Skyway666/Assignment-2--Pathfinding/index.md

 ·Adjacent colliders' lenght and height are measured in order to determine whether the ground enemies can jump over them or not

-·There is a "main menu" in which the player can choose between starting a new game, continuing from the last saved point, modifying the game volume, consulting the credits, license and his/her maximum score and exiting
+·There is a "Main menu" in which the player can choose between starting a new game, continuing from the last saved point, modifying the game volume, consulting the credits, license and his/her maximum score and exiting

 ## Links
 [Code repository](https://github.com/Skyway666/Assignment-3--UI)